 Of course, the poem is not about andirons.

 My dog sometimes sleeps in front of the fireplace, so I knew I could put the dog in there someplace.
 Without wood, there’s no fire, and without forests there’s no wood.
-From there a logical structure was born, and a poem was built from that.
+From there a logical structure was born, ideas developed, and a poem was built from that.

 I had no idea where the poem was going, what, if any, primary theme would emerge or any significant plan, but I had a few words to start, and I let those, along with the sounds and connotative shadows, dictate the words that followed.